 gmemname is short for global memory; however, it is not a keyword and is just used for consistency.
 You can assign your own names for the bundles.

 Sharing ports helps save FPGA resources by eliminating AXI interfaces, but it

 can limit the performance of the kernel because all the memory transfers have to go through a

 writes simultaneously.
 However, the bandwidth and throughput of the kernel can be increased by

 creating multiple ports, using different bundle names, to connect to multiple memory banks.

 There are many options for configuring the INTERFACE, as described in

-reasons to manually define an INTERFACE pragma in your code could include:
+define an INTERFACE pragma in your code could include: